-John Morris recently began his third year as Director of Athletics at Tufts University.
+John Morris recently began his fourth year as Director of Athletics at Tufts University.
 Since taking the job in June 2015, Morris has continued to build upon the championship culture at Tufts while also making his own mark on the program.

-Embracing Tufts Athletics’ mission of providing a transformative student-athlete experience, achieving academic excellence, winning championships, and using athletic venues as classrooms to teach life lessons and develop leaders, Morris was at the helm as Tufts Athletics enjoyed one of its most successful years in 2016-17.
+Embracing Tufts Athletics’ mission of providing a transformative student-athlete experience, achieving academic excellence, winning championships, and using athletic venues as classrooms to teach life lessons and develop leaders, Morris was at the helm as Tufts Athletics again enjoyed one of its most successful years in 2017-18.